jamesshore/quixote/ROADMAP.md

 * Git rid of Position.describeMatch()?
 * Clean up QElement tests
 * Should Dimension be a value object?
+* assert.descriptor() which ensures all methods are implemented?
+(Or something similar?)

 ## Future Features